Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Improved Circuit for -ary Grover's Search

-The proposed $n$-qudit Toffoli decomposition is novel not only for its logarithmic depth optimization as compared to \cite{wang}, but also the maximum number of CNOT gates required is $2 * n - 3$, which is less compared to $2 * n + 1$ needed by the decomposition by Wang et al. \cite{wang}.
-We have also illustrated examples with 16-qudit Toffoli and 32-qudit Toffoli decomposition elaborately in Figures \ref{16quditdecompose} and \ref{32quditdecompose} respectively.
+The proposed $n$-qudit Toffoli decomposition is novel not only for its logarithmic depth optimization as compared to \cite{wang}, but also the maximum number of CNOT gates required is $2n - 3$ ($n+1$ number of $d+1$-ary CNOT gates and $n-4$ number of $d+2$-ary CNOT gates), which is less compared to $2n + 1$ needed by the decomposition by Wang et al. \cite{wang}.
+We have also illustrated an example with 16-qudit Toffoli decomposition elaborately in FIG. \ref{16quditdecompose} for better understanding.
 Mapping the structure to a binary tree topology helps in establishing the claim for logarithmic depth.

-Recall that in a $d$-ary quantum system, generalized Grover’s algorithm for search over $N$ unstructured database items requires $O(\sqrt{N})$ iterations of Grover's operator, where $ N=d^n$ and $d \ge 2$.
+Recall that in a $d$-ary quantum systems, generalized Grover’s algorithm for search over $N$ unstructured database items requires $O(\sqrt{N})$ iterations of Grover's operator, where $ N=d^n$ and $d \ge 2$.
 As discussed earlier, the Grover's operator is the combination of the oracle and the diffusion.
 However in each iteration, Grover search has multi-controlled Toffoli gate in diffusion operator with $M=\ceil{\log_d {N}}$ controls \cite{groverd}.
-In other words, each of the iterations has $n$-qudit Toffoli gate or ($\log_d N$)-qudits in Grover's diffusion operator as already discussed in Figure \ref{diff}.
-The best known Toffoli decomposition in qudit system \cite{wang}, specifically in ternary quantum system shows that the depth of the realized circuit is linear, i.e., $\log_d N$ or $n$.
+In other words, each of the iterations has $n$-qudit Toffoli gate or ($\log_d N$)-qudits in Grover's diffusion operator as already discussed in FIG. \ref{diff}.
+The best known Toffoli decomposition in a qudit system \cite{wang}, specifically in ternary quantum systems shows that the depth of the realized circuit is linear, i.e., $\log_d N$ or $n$.
 But, our decomposition of the $n$-qudit Toffoli gate leads to a reduction of the $\log_d N$ factor in Grover’s algorithm to a $\log_2 \log_d N$ factor in each iteration.
-Hence, our proposed $n$-qudit Toffoli decomposition leads to a reduction by a logarithmic factor, i.e., $O(\log_2 \log_d N)$ in the time complexity of generalised Grover search, compared to the previous works \cite{groverd, hunt2020grovers}, as shown in Table \ref{tab:grover-d}.
+Hence, our proposed $n$-qudit Toffoli decomposition achieves a logarithmic factor in circuit-depth, i.e., $O(\log_2 \log_d N)$ in the time complexity of generalised Grover search, compared to the previous works \cite{groverd, hunt2020grovers}, as shown in Table \ref{tab:grover-d}.